UnrealAkama/makecloud.dev/content/docs/settings.md

 ## only_public_ip

 `only_public_ip` is used for when you spin up agents in a vpc and they get a public ip and should be contacted over that ip address.

+## disk_size

+`disk_size` adjusts the size of the disks attached to the worker instances that are spawned. default size is 10 gb, unit is gb.